CosineP/wast-wrong/README.md

 ## Dependencies

-Install nix package manager.
-Run `nix-shell`.

-Then, download the following software sources, with these names, from hopefully-obvious sources (TODO: submodules).
+Make sure to download this repository with submodules:

 ```
-wizard-engine
-wasmtime
-WebKit
-testsuite # only if you want to smoke test
+git clone --recurse-submodules git@github.com:CosineP/wast-wrong.git
 ```

+I have a small patch to the wasmtime tests that prevents a few failures in wasmtime.patch.

+Install nix package manager.
+Run `nix-shell`. *Otherwise you will need to manually install many packages, and i can't help you.*

 Then, install wasmtime v7.0.0.
-One way to do that is to run `git submodule update --init; cargo build --release` and then add `$PWD/target/release` to your PATH.
+One way to do that is to run `cd wasmtime && cargo build --release` and then add `$PWD/wasmtime/target/release` to your PATH.

 ## Run the tests

 ```
-$ ./harness.sh p
+$ ./harness.sh p # | grep FAILED for quiet output
 ```

 ## Are these all definitely bugs?